Welcome to our organic farm.

-I started the flock, with the help of my family, after the BSE crisis and my concern over what my family was eating, where it came from and how it was reared.
+I decided start rearing my own sheep after the BSE crisis.
+As a mother of four I was concerned over what meat my family was eating, its traceability and how it was raised.
 I also wanted to help save a rare breed and produce food organically.

 After careful research, I decided upon the Manx Loaghtan, a primitive rare breed, for its many qualities.
 It is lower in fat and cholesterol than commercial breeds, is slow maturing producing lamb with a great depth of flavour and splendid mutton.
 It produces a great quality carcass, with a good meat to bone ratio.